Tenebrae (film): Home media and "video nasty" list

-Tenebrae has been released on home media in many different versions in numerous territories.
-In 1983, when the VHS edition was released in the United Kingdom, it was short by about four seconds.
-However, the film soon found itself included in a list of thirty-nine so-called "video nasties" that were successfully prosecuted and banned from sale in UK video stores under the Video Recordings Act 1984.
+Tenebrae has been released on home media in various versions across numerous territories.
+In 1983, when the VHS edition was released in the UK, it was cut by about four seconds.
+However, the film soon found itself included in a list of 39 so-called "video nasties" that were successfully prosecuted and banned from sale in UK video stores under the Video Recordings Act 1984.
 Deemed harmful to audiences, "video nasties" were strongly criticized for their violent content by the press, social commentators and various religious organizations.
 Speculating in 2011, Thomas Rostock said that the higher-than-usual murder count for an Argento film was partially responsible, while James Gracey believed it was perhaps "the highly sexualized presentation of its violent content".
 He went on to say, "Of all the titles placed on the video nasty list, Tenebrae is perhaps the most misunderstood and undeserving of the grimy status it gained through its association with the whole debacle."
 Kim Newman agreed that Tenebraes reputation as a "video nasty" was unwarranted, saying that none of the on-screen deaths are as gory or lingering as those in Argento's previous films.
 He also believed Tenebrae would eventually be remembered on its own merits, rather than as part of the "video nasties" list.
 Nevertheless, the ban lasted until 1999, when Tenebrae was legally released on videotape with one second of footage removed in addition to the previously censored five (the BBFC-censored footage was uploaded as a video file, viewable on the distributors (Nouveax Pictures) website, in a clear signal of changing times).
 In 2003, the BBFC reclassified the film and passed it without any cuts.
 In Germany, the release was strongly cut, and reportedly seized by the authorities.

 The film has since been released on DVD in the US, mostly uncut save for approximately twenty seconds of extraneous material.
 Tenebrae received an initial DVD release in March 1999 from Anchor Bay Entertainment, with a re-release in May 2008.
 The Anchor Bay release, though presented as "uncut" was not the fully restored version of the film.
-A DVD German release by Raptor was also missing about one-and-a-half seconds of material.
+A German DVD release by Raptor was also missing about one-and-a-half seconds of material.
 In June 2011, Arrow Films issued a special edition on DVD, but although the image quality was far better than in previous DVD releases, this version was "heavily lambasted" for carrying a transfer of the film that had visible noise and "distorted audio".
 In 2013, Arrow released a Blu-ray edition that corrected the audio and video problems.
 Additional corrections were made to the transfer and released by Synapse Films in 2016, as a steelbook edition limited to 3000 copies.
 The Arrow & Synapse DVD and Blu-ray releases are "completely uncut".